|Personalized training, provided by world leading experts,

-These programs are organized by the Partnership for Economic Policy (PEP) in partnership with host institutions around the world, mostly in Southern countries.
+These programs are organized by the Partnership for Economic Policy (PEP) in collaboration with (and often on the request of) host institutions around the world, mostly in Southern countries.
 They include both distance learning components and live intensive training workshops (see Delivery Mode below).
 The scientific expertise and training is provided by PEP resource persons from the region and abroad.

 Different courses are offered in the varied methodologies and techniques applied in PEP research*:

 - poverty measurement and analysis;